-What Are the Main Causes of Monday Scaries?
+What Are the Main Causes of the Sunday Scaries?

 In my experience, the number one cause of this problem is the mental pattern we’ve formed.
 Ever since childhood, we’ve been on a schedule.
 Monday through Friday means school.
 Saturday and Sunday we get to sleep in, play, and watch cartoons.
 Heck, even mom and dad are happier!

-So it’s no surprise that we enter our working lives pre-programmed to hate Mondays.
+So it’s no surprise that we enter our working lives pre-programmed to fear Sunday nights.
 What compounds the problem is two factors: One, we have no clue how to operate in Corporate America.
 Two, we still like to party!

 In our 20s, the quickest trap to fall into is a spiral of hating work.
 It’s a spiral that starts with having to deal with difficult colleagues, bosses, and clients.
 We all have a few jerks to maneuver around.
 The solution is a regular dose of happy hours and maybe even weekend binge drinking.
 Our only hope is to settle down and raise a family (not that I’m speaking from experience or anything…)

-In my 20s, the Monday Scaries was a constant companion.
+In my 20s, the Sunday Scaries were a constant companion.
 I already had the pattern formed in my monkey brain from childhood.
 School sucked and weekends rocked!
 With my corporate training wheels careening me from bad decision to bad decision, I spent Friday and Saturday night putting back 3 or 4 beers or even more Cuba Libres.
 Not.
 Good.

 To recover from Friday and Saturday night revelry, sleeping in until 9 AM was not uncommon.
 I might’ve gone until 10 AM some days… So is it a surprise at all that come Sunday night, I start freaking out about having to get up early and start the work week all over again?

 If you manage people, one of the single worst things you can do for your team’s mental health is to keep them guessing.
-My most stressful Sundays are filled with anxiety over not knowing how my boss feels about my job performance.
+My most stressful Sunday evenings are filled with anxiety over not knowing how my boss feels about my job performance.

 I’d rather my boss be frank and tell me I’m terrible than to get “radio silence”.
 If you find yourself in this situation, demand honest feedback immediately.
 Knowing exactly where you stand is crucial!

-To recap: There are three chain-linked causes of the Monday Scaries
+To recap: There are prime causes of the Sunday Scaries